YanjenChen/discord-command-parser/README.md

 - `success`: ***boolean***
     > Whether the message could be parsed and appears to be a valid command.
 - `prefix`: ***string***
-    > This is redundant to the prefix that was provided to `parse`.
+    > The prefix that matched.
+Useful when providing an array of prefixes to `parse`.
 - `command`: ***string***
     > The command that was parsed from the message.
 For example, the message `!ping` would have a `command` value of `ping`.
 - `arguments`: ***string[]***